dappforce/grillchat/README.md

 </a>
 <p align="center">
   <strong>
-    Chat application built on top of Subsocial Blockchain 🔗.
+    A chat application built on top of the Subsocial blockchain 🔗.
   </strong>
 </p>
 <p align="center">
-  It offers smooth and simple onboarding and UX for users while still having them leverage the power of blockchain.
+  Grill.chat offers a smooth and simple onboarding and user experience while still leveraging the power of blockchain technology.
 </p>

 ---

-## How to integrate it to your app 🤝
+## How to integrate Grill.chat into your app 🤝

-It's now simple to have anonymous chat feature in your app 🎉.
+It's now simpler than ever before to have an anonymous, on-chain chat right in your application 🎉.

-To do it, you can read the [integration guide](./integration/README.md).
+Read the [integration guide](./integration/README.md) to get started.

-## How to run locally 🏃‍♂️
+## How to run Grill.chat locally 🏃‍♂️

 Requirements: